 As over 70s are at higher risk of becoming severely ill due to coronavirus, and more than 70% of people over the age of 70 have hearing loss, it is vital that health and social care professionals are aware of the communication needs of this population.

 The Equality Act requires reasonable adjustments to be made to support disabled people, including providing information in an accessible format.
-The Accessible Information Standard puts a legal requirement on all health and social care providers to identify communication needs and provide information in people’s preferred format.
+In England, the Accessible Information Standard puts a legal requirement on all health and social care providers to identify communication needs and provide information in people’s preferred format.
 Accessible standards must be upheld, even in these unprecedented times.

 Below, we set out a number of simple tips that should be adopted by health and social care professionals:

 Ask for and meet communication needs where possible